cardano-foundation/CIPs/CIP-0072/README.md

 ### Scripts / Releases Fields Are Not Required

 We made a decision to change the schema so that scripts and releases are no longer required.
 This could help to get initial registration from dApp developers faster and some stores simply do not require dApps to add their scripts in order to be listed.

-### Schema Version

-We discussed and analyzed idea of schema version and or even whole CIP version.
-It turns out that CIP is already versioned by CIP-??? where ??? is version number.
-During this CIP being in `PROPOSED` state we reserve our right to make small changes to the schema / document, after CIP becomes active, it will require a new CIP.
-This is the current process, which other CIPs are also following.

 ### Tags